JasperBoom/blackbook/docs/pi/UFW.md

 sudo ufw allow from 192.168.178.0/24 to any port 22 sudo ufw allow from 10.3.70.0/24 to any port 22

-# Allow LAN devices & VPN clients to query DNS (DNSCrypt Proxy).
+# Allow LAN devices & VPN clients to query DNS (Pi-Hole & DNSCrypt Proxy).
 sudo ufw allow from 192.168.178.0/24 to any port 53 proto udp sudo ufw allow from 192.168.178.0/24 to any port 53 proto tcp sudo ufw allow from 10.3.70.0/24 to any port 53 proto udp